JamFox/quartz.jamfox.dev/content/How the World Thinks.md

 ## Insight

 > The 'charm of Japanese philosophical thought' is that it is about being touched by what is near.
 'The most important thing happens not over there but in this present,' he told me.
 'The important thing is to feel, not to conceptualise.
-Concepts always indicate something over there, it's very
+Concepts always indicate something over there, it's very abstract.'

-> philosophy has been conceived in India as a kind of seeing.
-For instance, the original poets of the Vedas were the first ṛṣis (rishis), meaning seers.
-It was believed that the route to understanding involved not so much reasoning as learning practices of ānvīkṣikī - looking at - which enable us to attain direct realisation (sākṣāt-kāra) of reality as it is.
-That helps explain why one of the giants of Indian thought, Śaṅkara (sometimes Śaṅkarācārya), who is believed to have written in the eighth century CE, used the terms māya (illusion) and avidyā (ignorance) interchangeably.
-Ignorance is a failure to see correctly, the flip side of the view that seeing and knowing are
+> A clue is in the traditional word for philosophy in India: darśana.
+Darśana comes from the root dṛś, meaning 'to see'.
+It means both philosophy and to see, or to look at.
+It has these dual meanings because to a large extent philosophy has been conceived in India as a kind of seeing.
+For instance, the original poets of the Vedas were the first *ṛṣis* (*rishis*), meaning seers.
+It was believed that the route to understanding involved not so much reasoning as learning practices of *ānvīkṣikī* – looking at – which enable us to attain direct realisation (*sākṣāt-kāra*) of reality as it is.
+That helps explain why one of the giants of Indian thought, Śaṅkara (sometimes Śaṅkarācārya), who is believed to have written in the eighth century CE, used the terms *māya* (illusion) and *avidyā* (ignorance) interchangeably.
+Ignorance is a failure to see correctly, the flip side of the view that seeing and knowing are identical.

 > Its basic definition in the Yoga Sūtras sounds very calming, being 'the cessation of the functioning of ordinary awareness'.
 However, the purpose of this mind-calming goes beyond mere relaxation.
 The basic principle behind it is that in daily life we are led astray by our senses and the mind is kept busy with ordinary, everyday things.
 By stopping this activity, we not only regain calm and control but can see things as they really are.

 > One difference is that in Japanese philosophy perception is primarily aesthetic and this-worldly rather than spiritual and other-worldly.

 > Although every school understands the pramāṇas differently, there are essentially six which they either reject or endorse.
 It's impossible to make sense of them by their names alone, but even a cursory overview shows that there is much more to Indian philosophy than mystical insight.
 The six pramāṇas are: pratyakṣa (perception), anumāna (inference), upamāna (comparison and analogy), arthāpatti (postulation, derivation from circumstances), anupalabdhi (non-perception, negative/cognitive proof) and śabda (word, testimony of reliable experts).
-Of these, anumāna is almost as ubiquitous as pratyakṣa, making it clear that for many schools at least forms of reasoning are as much a part of the
+Of these, anumāna is almost as ubiquitous as pratyakṣa, making it clear that for many schools at least forms of reasoning are as much a part of the Indian philosophical tradition as any insight.

-> Such a first-person approach is as natural in a philosophical culture that emphasises first-person experience as it is alien in a Western tradition that
+> Such a first-person approach is as natural in a philosophical culture that emphasises first-person experience as it is alien in a Western tradition that emphasises third-person objectivity.

 > In the hierarchy of sources of knowledge, the testimony (śabda) of the greatest seers (ṛṣis) usually trumps the perception (pratyakṣa) of even great minds, which in turn trumps the most impressive rational argument.